civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(4)** Paragraph 110(4)(b) of the Act is replaced by the following:

-    the gross revenues from sales in, from or **into** Canada, determined for the annual period and in the manner that is prescribed, generated from **all the** assets **that would be owned by the continuing entity that would result from the amalgamation or by entities controlled by the continuing entity** would exceed the amount determined under subsection (7) or (8), as the case may be.
+    the gross revenues from sales in, from or into Canada, determined for the annual period and in the manner that is prescribed, generated from all the assets that would be owned by the continuing entity that would result from the amalgamation or by entities controlled by the continuing entity would exceed the amount determined under subsection (7) or (8), as the case may be.

   **(5)** The portion of subsection 110(5) of the Act before paragraph (a) is replaced by the following:

-    **(5)** Subject to sections 112 and 113, this Part applies in respect of a proposed combination of two or more persons to carry on business otherwise than through a corporation if one or more of those persons, **or one or more of their affiliates**, proposes to contribute to the combination assets that form all or part of an operating business carried on by those persons or **affiliates**, and if
+    **(5)** Subject to sections 112 and 113, this Part applies in respect of a proposed combination of two or more persons to carry on business otherwise than through a corporation if one or more of those persons, or one or more of their affiliates, proposes to contribute to the combination assets that form all or part of an operating business carried on by those persons or affiliates, and if

   **(6)** Paragraph 110(5)(b) of the Act is replaced by the following:

-    the gross revenues from sales in, from or **into** Canada, determined for the annual period and in the manner that is prescribed, generated from **all** the assets **that are the subject matter of the combination** would exceed the amount determined under subsection (7) or (8), as the case may be.
+    the gross revenues from sales in, from or into Canada, determined for the annual period and in the manner that is prescribed, generated from all the assets that are the subject matter of the combination would exceed the amount determined under subsection (7) or (8), as the case may be.

   **(7)** Subparagraph 110(6)(a)(ii) of the Act is replaced by the following:

-    the gross revenues from sales in, from or **into** Canada, determined for the annual period and in the manner that is prescribed, generated from **all** the assets **that are the subject matter of the combination** would exceed the amount determined under subsection (7) or (8), as the case may be; and
+    the gross revenues from sales in, from or into Canada, determined for the annual period and in the manner that is prescribed, generated from all the assets that are the subject matter of the combination would exceed the amount determined under subsection (7) or (8), as the case may be; and

 ### Section 262

 Paragraph 113(c) of the Act is replaced by the following:

-a transaction in respect of which the Commissioner or a person authorized by the Commissioner has waived, **during the year preceding the day on which the transaction was completed**, the obligation under this Part to notify the Commissioner and supply information because substantially similar information was previously supplied in relation to a request for a certificate under section 102; and
+a transaction in respect of which the Commissioner or a person authorized by the Commissioner has waived, during the year preceding the day on which the transaction was completed, the obligation under this Part to notify the Commissioner and supply information because substantially similar information was previously supplied in relation to a request for a certificate under section 102; and

 ### Section 263